jkcclemens/lan_clipboard/README.md

 compressing it.
 In this implementation of the server, clipboards less than 17 bytes are not compressed.

-The stream of packets between server and client are not compressed in either direction.
+The stream of packets between server and client is not compressed in either direction.
 Most packets are actually too small to be compressed, and compression increases their size.